-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results VS have idiopathic or ≥5 point MCS scores in seven out of eight domains (P<0.05 for all domains except heritable PAH or decrease from general health perception).
-Treatment with either dose of macitentan resulted in macitentan 10 mg daily PAH related to baseline in PCS a reduction in risk of deterioration of HRQoL scores, as measured by time to first connective-tissue and MCS scores occurrence of a ≥5 point decrease in the PCS score (HR 0.70; 95% CI, 0.54 to vs disease, repaired of Short Form 36- 0.92; P=0.008 for macitentan 3 mg vs placebo and HR 0.65; 95% CI, 0.50 to congenital item over the 0.85; P=0.001 for macitentan 10 mg vs placebo) and the MCS score (HR 0.81; placebo systemic-to- entire treatment 95% CI, 0.63 to 1.03; P=0.085 for macitentan 3 mg vs placebo and HR 0.79, pulmonary duration 95% CI, 0.61 to 1.01; P=0.053 for macitentan 10 mg vs placebo) across the shunts, HIV 0 study duration. infection or drug Secondary: Cacandanu use or toxin Not reported Secondary: exposure, a 6MWD of 50 m or Not reported more and in class II, III or IV according to WHO-FC Ghofrani et al 28 DB, MC, PC, N=261 Primary: Primary: RCT - Change from At week 16, the 6MW distance had increased from baseline by a mean of 39 m CHEST-1 16 weeks baseline to end in the riociguat group as compared to a mean decrease of 6 m in the placebo Patients 18 to 80 of week 16 in the group (least-squares mean difference, 46 m; 95% CI, 25 to 67; P<0.001).
-Riociguat titrated up to years of age with 6MW distance 2.5 mg three times daily chronic Secondary: thromboembolic Secondary: Pulmonary vascular resistance decreased by 226 dyn sec cm -5 in the riociguat VS pulmonary Changes from group, as compared to an increase of 23 dyn·sec·cm -5 in the placebo group hypertension that baseline to the (least-squares mean difference, -246 dyn·sec·cm -5 ; 95% CI, -303 to -190; placebo was adjudicated end of week 16 in P<0.001).
-Levels of NT-proBNP were significantly reduced in patients treated to be technically pulmonary with riociguat (P<0.001) and changes in WHO functional class at 16 weeks also All patients in the inoperable or if vascular significantly favored the riociguat group (P=0.003) compared to placebo.
-There riociguat group were they had resistance, NT- was no significant difference in the incidence of clinical worsening events initiated at 1 mg three persistent or proBNP level, between the riociguat and placebo groups (2 and 6%, respectively; P=0.17).
-The times daily and dose recurrent WHO functional Borg dyspnea score decrease by 0.8 points in the riociguat group and increased was titrated every two pulmonary class, clinical by 0.2 points in the placebo group (P=0.004).
-There was a nominally significant weeks based on hypertension worsening, Borg difference between the two groups in the change in the EQ-5D score (P<0.001) patient's systolic blood after undergoing dyspnea score, but not in the LPH questionnaire score (P=0.1). pressure and signs or pulmonary the score on the
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results VS have idiopathic or ≥5 point MCS scores in seven out of eight domains (P <0.05 for all domains except macitentan 10 mg daily PAH related to baseline in PCS a reduction in risk of deterioration of HRQoL scores, as measured by time to first connective-tissue and MCS scores occurrence of a \geq 5 point decrease in the PCS score (HR 0.70; 95% CI, 0.54 to VS disease, repaired of Short Form 36- 0.92; P =0.008 for macitentan 3 mg vs placebo and HR 0.65; 95% CI, 0.50 to nlacaba congenital item over the 0.85; $P=0.001$ for macitentan 10 mg vs placebo) and the MCS score (HR 0.81; placebo pulmonary duration 95% Cl.
+0.61 to 1.01; $P=0.053$ for machentan 10 mg vs placebo and Tirk 0.79, shunts, HIV study duration. infection or drug Secondary: use or toxin Not reported Secondary: exposure, a Not reported more and in class II, III or IV according to WHO-FC Ghofrani et al 28 DB, MC, PC, N=261 Primary: Primary: CHEST-1 RUI 16 weeks baseline to end in the riociguat group as compared to a mean decrease of 6 m in the placebo Patients 18 to 80 of week 16 in the group (least-squares mean difference, 46 m; 95% CI, 25 to 67; P <0.001).
+Riociguat titrated up to years of age with 6MW distance 2.5 mg three times daily chronic Secondary: thromboembolic Secondary: Pulmonary vascular resistance decreased by 226 dyn sec cm^{-5} in the riociguat VS pulmonary Changes from group, as compared to an increase of 23 dyn-sec.cm -5 .
+05% CL 303 to 100: placebo was adjudicated end of week 16 in P < 0.001).
+Levels of NT-proBNP were significantly reduced in patients treated placebe to be technically pulmonary with riociguat (P <0.001) and changes in WHO functional class at 16 weeks also All patients in the inoperable or if vascular significantly favored the riociguat group (P=0.003) compared to placebo.
+There riociguat group were they had resistance, NT- was no significant difference in the incidence of clinical worsening events initiated at 1 mg three persistent or proBNP level, between the riociguat and placebo groups (2 and 6%, respectively; $P=0.17$).
+The umes daily and dose nulmonary Borg dysphea score decrease by 0.8 points in the nocigual group and increased by 0.2 points in the placebo group ($P=0.004$).
+There was a pominally significant weeks based on hypertension worsening.
+Borg difference between the two groups in the change in the EQ-5D score (P <0.001) patient's systolic blood after undergoing dyspnea score, but not in the LPH questionnaire score (P =0.1). pressure and signs or pulmonary the score on the